 I wish I had my other lens with me for this shot.
 I should’ve packed my tripod.
 Why didn’t I bring my filters with me?
 I need my other camera bag for this hike.
 These are frequent thoughts that run through my mind on every trip; I never seem to have the photography gear I need with me.

 It’s not because I’m forgetful or a terrible packer.
-(However in reality I am a pretty bad packer.)
-I don’t always have the right gear with me because when I was nomadic I was on the road for months and months and didn’t have the luxury of bringing everything with me or even bringing the best camera gear with me.
-Travel photography when you are nomadic means that you make sacrifices; I can’t tell you how much photography gear just sits in my storage unit and is barely used!
+(However, in reality, I am a pretty bad packer.)
+I don’t always have the right gear with me because when I was nomadic, I was on the road for months and months and didn’t have the luxury of bringing everything with me or even the best camera gear.
+Travel photography, when you are nomadic, means that you make sacrifices; I can’t tell you how much photography gear just sits in my storage unit and is barely used!

 However, I feel that carrying less travel photography gear has made me a better photographer.
 It makes me pay more attention to composition and working with the light I have, rather than all of the other bells and whistles.